PHP Include And Post Exploitation

 1. Fingerprinting: to gather information on the web application and technologies in use.

-3. Post exploitation: access the operating system, get a shell and perform TCP redirection to get to other services.
+3. Post exploitation: access the operating system, get a shell and perform TCP redirection to get access to other services.

 Fingerprinting